slotThe/slotThe.github.io/free-software.md

 ## KMonad

 I'm a contributor to [KMonad], a keyboard remapping daemon in the spirit of [QMK].
+However,
-However, instead of being firmware for a specific keyboard, it is implemented in software and thus works anywhere—even on your laptop!
+instead of being firmware for a specific keyboard, it is implemented in software and thus works anywhere<!-- -->—even on your laptop![^1]

 <p style="text-align:center;">
  <img class="pure-img" src="https://github-readme-stats.vercel.app/api/pin/?username=kmonad&repo=kmonad&show_owner=true" width="50%"
       alt="GitHub stats for kmonad/kmonad">
 </p>

 My personal keyboard configuration—[colemak-dh], with some extras to facilitate more convenient Haskell and LaTeX programming—can be found [here](https://gitlab.com/slotThe/dotfiles/-/blob/master/kmonad/.config/kmonad/x220-slot-us-colemak-dh-z.kbd).

 ## Xmobar

-Since XMonad does not have a built-in status bar, one has to use a third party bar—[xmobar] is that bar!
-As these programs have to work together quite closely, one can't help but also be a contributor to xmobar if one uses it with XMonad.
+Since XMonad does not have a built-in status bar, one has to use a third party program instead—[xmobar]![^2] As these programs have to work together quite closely, one can't help but also be a contributor to the latter if one uses the former.

 The configuration I use is available [here](https://gitlab.com/slotThe/dotfiles/-/blob/master/xmobar/.config/xmobarrc/src/xmobarrc.hs).